martinbean/martinbean.dev/_posts/2013-11-19-stopping-image-capture-opening-when-plugging-in-iphone.md

 ---
 title: Stopping Image Capture opening when plugging in iPhone
-meta_description: How to stop the Image Capture application opening when you plug your iPhone into your Mac.
+excerpt: How to stop the Image Capture application opening when you plug your iPhone into your Mac.
 layout: post
 ---
 <p class="lead">This is not a particularly web development-related post, but if you’re like me and primary work on a Mac and also own an iPhone then this post may be of help.</p>